Mbulss/WADS_Todo_App/README.md

    npm start
    ```

-Your application should now be running on `http://localhost:3000/`.
+Your application should now be running on `http://localhost:5173/` (this link may not be accurate as it is from my local machine).

 ## Implemented Features